Carry-on bags

 Checked luggage

-Flights in the USA (Regulated by TSA and FAA)
+Rules for Flights in the USA

 Ice axes are not allowed in carry-on baggage on flights in the United States, but travelers can pack them in checked baggage.
-Ice axes, ice picks, and nut tools should be wrapped safely to prevent any incidents during the handling of the checked suitcase.
-Other rock climbing equipment that isn’t sharp or heavy enough to be a blunt weapon, is allowed both on carry-on and checked baggage.
+All sharp ice climbing tools, like ice axes, picks, pitons, knives, crampons, and nut tools should be wrapped safely when packed in checked luggage to prevent any injuries to the security agents while performing inspections on the bag.

 Frequently Asked Questions About Bringing Ice Axes and Ice Climbing Gear on Planes